 - Understand the scope of these requirements and be aware of our legal obligations.

 - Review the basics of inclusive design and web accessibility.
-Start with the basics: alternative text, heading structure, link text and writing.

 - Your website is not a USB drive; consider removing old outdated pages and documents.